avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 ## Acknowledgments

-Special thanks to @leopaul36 and @aaronbuchwald for their review before publication!
+Special thanks to @leopaul36, @aaronbuchwald, @dhrubabasu and @minghinmatthewlam for their reviews of previous versions of this ACP!

 ## Copyright